bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 **C# member variable:** `float m_structureIntensity` \
 How much the structure noise layer erodes the base noise layer.

+#### Structure Multiply
+**C# member variable:** `float m_structureMultiply` \
+How much the structure noise layer multiplies the base noise layer.
+Good for creating internal details in the cloud that are visible when the sun shines through.

 #### Detail Intensity
 **C# member variable:** `float m_detailIntensity` \
 How much the detail noise layer erodes the base noise layer.

+#### Detail Multiply
+**C# member variable:** `float m_detailMultiply` \
+How much the detail noise layer multiplies the base noise layer.
+Good for creating internal details in the cloud that are visible when the sun shines through.

 #### Base Warp Intensity
 **C# member variable:** `float m_baseWarpIntensity` \